If your symptoms are more severe,

 Outpatient to Inpatient Admissions

-If an outpatient is admitted, the support person is NOT be allowed to accompany the patient to the unit.
+If an outpatient becomes admitted, the support person will NOT be allowed to accompany the patient to the unit.
 Outpatient staff will be required to obtain medication list and support person contact information prior to transfer to inpatient care.

-In all outpatient areas and the Emergency Department, when absolutely necessary patients may be accompanied by one support person.
+In all outpatient areas, when necessary, patients may be accompanied by one support person.
 Children may be accompanied by one parent or guardian for appointments.

 How to Get a Face Mask

 Please follow the appropriate direction for your residence below.

 With the ever-changing landscape of the COVID-19 pandemic, stress and anxiety have steadily increased over time.
 Learn more about online anxiety resources>>

 Do Your Part to Help Limit the Spread of Viruses

 - Wash your hands with soap and water for at least 20 seconds.